apache/karaf-reactive-components/reactortest/README.md

+# Prototype of a combination of messaging and reactive streams

-# Example for combining reactor and mqtt
+## Example for combining reactor and mqtt

 The example [MqttExampleComponent](src/main/java/reactortest/MqttExampleComponent.java) receives Integers from the topic "input", computes the average over a sliding window of 2 elements and writes the results to the topic "output".